arvdsar/MQTT_NeoPixel_Status_Multiple_Improved/README.md

 When you enable 'single status' it means that the whole ledring shows only the status of 1 MQTT topic (some/thing/1).
 If you deselect the 'single status', each led will represent a seperate topic (some/thing/1 up to some/thing/12)

 ## 3.3.
 Change configuration ##
 Browse to the IP of your device and login with `admin` and the `AP Password` which you have initially set.
 It will show the current setting and a link to the configuration page.
-Once you visit this page the device will show the led offset indicator.
+Once you visit this page the device will show the led offset indicator when _not_ in single status mode.

 ## 3.4.
 OTA Firmware update ##
 You can update the firmware through the configuration page.